carolinelbp/best-selling-steam-games/README.md

 - I changed the format of the 'release_date' in Excel - to remove a comma in each row.
 - I created a new table with SQL - to separate the multiple genre entries in each row of the 'user_defined_tags' field - named 'game_genres':
 - I deleted 10 genre lines from game_genres.
 <br>

 ## Joins & Aggregates

-I searched for the 10 game records with missing genre fields.
+### JOIN practice

-SAMPLE FORMAT:
+I searched for the 10 game records with missing genre fields, to practice LEFT and RIGHT JOINs.

 ```sql

 SELECT m.game_name,